Enter the bill price, tip percentage, and number of people to calculate the total tip and bill amount.

 How Much is a Good Tip?

 There are many different opinions on what a good tip is, and ultimately it’s up to you how much to tip for the service you receive.
 It’s generally agreed on that 15% is a good starting point for a tip.

 Suggested Tips for Various Services

 The amount you might consider tipping also varies for different services and industries.
-Consider this as a starting point, and of course use your preference or judgement if you disagree.
+Consider this as a starting point, and of course, use your preference or judgment if you disagree.